RBGE-Herbarium/RBGE-Herbarium.github.io/docs/specify-at-rbge/carry-forward.md

 ## Using Carry Forward

 Once you have configured carry forward you will be able to start using it.
-After saving a record where you want to Carry Forward the data  for your selected fields, click on the Carry Forward buttob.
+After saving a record where you want to Carry Forward the data  for your selected fields, click on the Carry Forward button.
 This will create a new record with the selected fields already filled in with the **same** data as the previous record.

 ## Guidlines for using Carry Forward